ByteDecoder/crypt_keeper/documetation/SETUP.md

 bundle exec appraisal rspec spec/
 ```

-If you have weird warming messages from VSCode, about plugins outside the **devcontainer**, install in your local(outside the devconainter) the next gems:
+If you have weird warming messages from VSCode, about plugins outside/inside the **devcontainer**, install in your local(outside/inside the devconainter) the next gems:

 ```bash
 gem install solargraph